Media Releases Archive

 Media Releases Archive Subscribe

-Conservation Halton is looking for 100 community volunteers to help plant between 700 and 1,000 native trees and shrubs on Sunday, May 7, 2017.
-This year’s Trees for Watershed Health Tree Planting is taking place at Bayview Park in Burlington, 1800 King Road.
-Planting starts shortly after 9:30 a.m.
+Conservation Halton is looking for 100 community volunteers to help plant 500 native trees and shrubs on Saturday, September 9.
+The Fall Trees for Watershed Health Community Tree Planting is taking place at Courtcliffe Park, 159 Carlisle Road in the village of Carlisle.
+Registration starts at 9 a.m. and planting will begin shortly after 9:30 a.m.